Arthur A. Blumenfeld Endowment

 The Arthur A. Blumenfeld Endowed Lecture Series is conducted through the University of New Mexico Foundation and is overseen by the School of Public Administration.

-The Fifteenth Annual Arthur A. Blumenfeld Endowed Lecture Series
+The Sixteenth Annual Arthur A. Blumenfeld Endowed Lecture Series

 Lecture & Dinner